Mrs. Ballantyne looked me

 suggest she was trying to hurt me or brag about her daughter.

-onto my temper.
-I was totally shocked that she had brought
+life.
+I was so shocked that she had brought

-the Forbidden Subject up on her own!
-I did not know
+the Forbidden Subject up on her own that I just stared at her

 had become weirder than UFOs and alien abduction.
-As for
+Was Mrs. Ballantyne from another planet??

 to the 4th Grade when I had first seen her.
 This woman had